-Caraway is popular in German cuisine, both as seeds or ground.
+Caraway is popular in German cuisine, either as seeds or ground.
 While a bit milder than cumin, caraway still makes an excellent substitute.

-A good rule of thumb is that caraway seeds should substitute cumin seeds, while ground caraway should replace the ground version.
+A good general rule is that caraway seeds should substitute for cumin seeds, while ground caraway should replace the ground version.

-Replace cumin with half the amount of caraway.
-Then, gradually add more to taste.
+Replace cumin with half the amount of caraway, and then gradually add more to taste.

-Caraway is another member of the parsley family that tastes similar to cumin, making it an appropriate substitute.
-Begin by replacing cumin with half the amount of caraway, and gradually add more to taste.
+Caraway is another member of the parsley family that tastes similar to cumin, meaning it’s an appropriate substitute.
+Start by replacing cumin with half the amount of caraway, and then gradually add more to taste.

-Another suitable substitute is chili powder, which usually contains cumin as one of its primary ingredients.
+Another suitable substitute is chili powder, as some versions have cumin as one of the primary ingredients.

-Because of the paprika and cayenne in chili powder, using it may also impart a more reddish hue to your dish.
+Because chili powder contains paprika and cayenne, it may also impart a more reddish hue to your dish.

-Like the other substitutes, use half the amount of cumin called for in the recipe.
-If the recipe calls for 1 tbsp (14 grams) of ground cumin, use half a tbsp (7 grams) of chili powder.
+As with the other substitutes, use half the amount of cumin called for in the recipe.
+If the recipe calls for 1 tbsp.
+(14 grams) of ground cumin, use 1/2 tbsp.
+(7 grams) of chili powder.